 1. It's more than four years old

 The average life expectancy of a mid-range vacuum cleaner is about six years.
-You can fix or replace things like blocked filters, jammed brush rolls, frayed hoses and broken accessories yourself.
+You can fix or replace things like blocked filters, jammed brush rolls, frayed hoses, worn-out stick vac batteries and broken accessories yourself.
 But if you have a major fault like a broken switch or burnt-out motor, you'll need to spring for repairs or a whole new vacuum cleaner.

 Once your vacuum is more than three years old, repairs and replacement parts can cost as much as a new vacuum, especially for cheaper models.
 But repairs can be worthwhile for a more expensive model, so it's well worth looking into.